Operation Willi: Background

 Edward, the son of George V, assumed the throne in January 1936, when his father died.
 But it was already clear by then that he wanted to marry the American Wallis Simpson, and, since the Church of England proscribed the marriage because she was divorced, he stunned the world by abdicating his throne less than a year later in favour of his brother Albert, the Duke of York, who became George VI.

 The ex-king and Mrs. Simpson were married in France and, as the Duke and Duchess of Windsor, toured Nazi Germany in October, 1937 as personal guests of Adolf Hitler, fanning speculations that they were sympathetic to Nazism.
 The trip was paid for by the Nazi government, which believed that the duke was a potential ally.

 In Germany, "they were treated like royalty ... members of the aristocracy would bow and curtsy towards her, and she was treated with all the dignity and status that the duke always wanted," according to royal biographer Andrew Morton, quoted by BBC News.
-The Duke admired the economic achievements of the fascist regime, such as the reduction in unemployment, at a time before the Nazi brutality had been revealed.
-Still, he "closed his eyes to much of what he did not want to see".
+The Duke admired the economic achievements of the fascist regime, such as the reduction in unemployment.
+Much of Nazi brutality had been revealed already, but he "closed his eyes to much of what he did not want to see".

 When World War II broke out in September, 1939, the Duke became liaison officer with the British military mission to the French Army High Command.
 He actually served as an agent for British military intelligence, which wanted information on French defences: specifically, the Maginot Line.
 His reports gave a very accurate assessment of French unpreparedness, but they were ignored.

 After the fall of France in June, 1940, the Windsors made their way to neutral Spain through Biarritz to escape capture by the Germans.